conda-forge/ruff-feedstock/README.md

 Development: https://github.com/charliermarsh/ruff

-An extremely fast Python linter, written in Rust.
+An extremely fast Python linter and formatter, written in Rust.
 Ruff can be used to replace Flake8 (plus a variety of plugins), isort, pydocstyle, yesqa, and even a subset of pyupgrade and autoflake all while executing tens or hundreds of times faster than any individual tool.